-Short-term rental (STR) property means an accommodation, rented or leased for less than thirty (30) consecutive days when the property on which the accommodation is located is assessed, for county property tax purposes, as residential property.
-Exception: Rental properties that are available for rent for a period not to exceed 14 calendar days on an annual basis.
-Any property which is leased from its owner on a long-term lease basis (>30 days), then made available by the leasee for short term rental or occupancy to a different party shall be considered a short-term rental.
+Short-term rental (STR) property means an accommodation, rented or leased for less than thirty (30) consecutive days, used in a manner consistent with the residential character of the dwelling, when the property on which the accommodation is located is assessed, for county property tax purposes, as residential property.
+Exceptions: Rental properties that are available for rent for a period not to exceed 14 calendar days in a calendar year are exempt from the provisions of this Ordinance.
+Hotels, motels, inns, and bed and breakfasts are not considered STRs.
+Any property which is leased from its owner on a long-term lease basis (30 days or greater), then made available by the leasee for short term rental or occupancy to a different party shall be considered a short-term rental and both lessor and leasee are subject to this ordinance.
+Vacation time-sharing plans are not short-term rentals and are not allowed pursuant to Section 14-201 of the Municipal Code.